enoralecuyer/SMS_Delivery_Survey/README.md

 * Which countries have on average the lowest or highest delivery experience rate?
 Why?

 ### 8. GET?
 POST?
 PUT?
 DELETE?
 So far, I have only used the Klaviyo API to send data to the Klaviyo dashboard.
-If I add all the data from the survey, how would I answer the questions above?
+If I had all the data from the survey, how would I answer the questions above?
 I could create a segment for the users who have answered the survey.
 One segment for users who have rated the experience.